Sunnfast/incident-reports-analyses/IR-DOS.md

 # Incident Report - DNS

-A short incident report derived from the analysis of DNS and ICMP traffic in transit from a network protocol analyzer tool (tcpdump).
+A short incident report derived from the analysis of data from a packet sniffer that captured data packets in transit to and from the company web server.
 This report was part of the coursework for the Google Cybersecurity Professional Certificate.

 ### Scenario